-Consultee Comments Highways No concerns raised, and the following was requested on grant of any forthcoming approval: - Submission of Detailed Construction Logistic Plan (CLP) Pre and Post Highway Condition survey to capture any damage as result of the development with remedial works paid by the developer.
-Financial contributions: 1.
-A contribution of £1,000 towards walking and cycling infrastructure.
-2. A contribution of £250 towards CLP monitoring.
+Consultee Comments Highways Comments No concerns raised, and the following was requested on grant of any forthcoming approval: Submission of Detailed Construction Logistic Plan (CLP) Pre and Post Highway Condition survey to capture any damage as result of the development with remedial works paid by the developer.
+Financial contributions: A contribution of £1,000 towards walking and cycling infrastructure.
+A contribution of £250 towards CLP monitoring.
 Officer Comments: A council cannot enter a Section 106 (s106) agreement with itself in the same way it would with an external party.
 Nonetheless, the above contributions and any cost of highway remedial works would be agreed in writing among the management team of the new crematorium and Local Highway Authority, prior to the operation of the development.
 Transport Policy No comments received.
 Design The proposed design, layout and overall bulk of the development is considered appropriate.
 Planning conditions recommended for full details of material and fenestration.
 Conservation No concerns raised regarding the impact on heritage assets.
-Conservation Two concerns raised regarding the impact of fieldage assets.
 Tree Preservation and Urban Greening No objection.
-Planning conditions are recommended: Biodiversity net gain and ecology: Detailed landscaping plan and maintenance strategy Sustainability No comments received.
+Planning conditions are recommended: Biodiversity net gain and ecology: Sustainability No comments received.

 Waste Management Amended waste strategy is confirmed acceptable as it demonstrates the overall capacity and types of bins to be provided.
 Environmental Health Noise Officers: No concerns raised.
 Conditions are recommended to ensure the detailed manufacturing specifications, and noise level not exceeding 10dB(A) below the typical underlying background noise level (LA90).
 Air Quality Officers: No concerns raised.
 The proposed development will be subject to an environmental permit by the Council, in accordance with Environmental Permitting Regulations 2016 and current process guidance note 5/12 on crematoria.
 Relevant planning conditions are recommended.
 Land Contamination Officers: No contaminated land concerns are raised.
 Cemeteries No comments received.